Allegheny-Computer-Science-302-F2020/cs302-F2020-plans/emails/laptopsurvey.md

 message.
 Unless there is an absolute need for you to do so, please refrain from sending me emails and instead focus on communicating with me through Slack.
-Finally, don't forget to be on the look out for the Google Meet link that I will send you on Monday morning!
-You can use this to join our first class on Monday.
+Finally, don't forget to be on the look out for the Google Meet link that I will send you on Tuesday morning!
+You can use this to join our first class on Tuesday.